 In the Sant Ocean Hall, you can get up close and personal with a blue whale like you’ve never seen before.
 Many of the objects have small photo icons, which you can also click on and view information or closer images of the exhibit.

-Virtual tours of zoos
+Virtual tours of zoos and aquariums

 San Diego Zoo, USA

 San Diego Zoo is the most popular zoos in the United States.
 With all kinds of animals from all over the world – from tigers and elephants to penguins and platypuses – the site attracts more than 3.2million visitors every year!